 deezbills vs Quicken Simplifi

 Simplifi is a strong value pick if you want an affordable synced dashboard.
 But a dashboard is still something you read, interpret, and maintain.
-If what you actually want is one answer — what is safe to spend today — this page is for you.
+If what you actually want is a plan that tells you what is safe to spend today, this page is for you.

 The short version

-Simplifi and deezbills sit at different layers of the same problem.
-Simplifi is an affordable, well-made dashboard over automatically synced accounts, US and Canadian, billed annually, with a Spending Plan you tune yourself. deezbills is the layer above the dashboard: a plan that builds itself around your bills, goals, debt, and real Canadian take-home pay, with Fred doing the thinking and one number as the result: what is safe to spend today.
-Choose Simplifi if you want the cheapest good view of your accounts.
-Choose deezbills if you want to know your money without thinking about your money.
+Simplifi and deezbills solve the same problem to different depths.
+Simplifi is an affordable, well-made dashboard over automatically synced accounts, US and Canadian, billed annually, with a Spending Plan you tune yourself. deezbills picks up where the dashboard stops: a plan that builds itself around your bills, goals, debt, timing, and real Canadian take-home pay, then turns that complexity into one number you can trust: what is safe to spend today.
+Choose Simplifi if you want an affordable dashboard view of your accounts.
+Choose deezbills if you want the reading and deciding done for you.

 The core idea